 Explanation

-Look, here’s the thing most people get wrong.
-They think this is about flattery.
-It’s not.
-It’s about observation.
-You’re not just saying “good job.”
-You’re specifically acknowledging the *effort* someone put into a report, or the *clarity* of their presentation.
-You’re starting the conversation by showing you see them.
-It shifts the entire dynamic from adversarial to collaborative in seconds.
-I’ve used this before giving tough feedback, and it’s like magic—the person actually *hears* you instead of just preparing their defense.
+This quote is not talking about flattery, it is about observation.
+You’re not just saying good job.
+You’re specifically acknowledging the effort someone put into the work, or the clarity of their presentation.
+You’re starting the conversation by showing them you have observed them.
+This helps you to better collaborate with that person.
+I’ve used this before giving tough feedback, and it works like magic, the person actually hears what you say, instead of just preparing their defense.

 |---|---|